coupergateway/couper/docs/README.md

 ### Variables <a name="variables_conf"></a>

-The configuration file allows to use some predefined variables.
+The configuration file allows the use of some predefined variables.
 There are two phases when those variables get evaluated.
-1st time is at config load which is currently related to `env` and **function** usage.
+The first phase is at config load which is currently related to `env` and **function** usage.
-The 2nd evaluation will happen during the request/response handling.
+The second evaluation will happen during the request/response handling.

 `env` are the environment variables.
 `req` is the client request.